Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

     Then execute it from the console using `julia main.jl`

-Executing this code we see that a small window opens which contains our button.
-Clicking it, we get:
+When we execute this code, we see that a small window opens that contains our button.
+By clicking it, we get:

 ```
 clicked